 6. Proximity to the money creation

-If a debtor has to pay less interest, then the fair interest in the economy, then we have hidden wealth transfer to the debtors.
+If a debtor has to pay less interest, then we have hidden wealth transfer to the debtors.
 It’s because of the following – if inflationary money is losing more value than the interest, which the debtor has to pay than the debtor is benefitting financially from this transaction.

 The wealthy have to pay little interest, which is less than the fair interest in the economy.
 This results in the hidden wealth transfer to the wealthy.